BAC’s Trauma-Informed Care Journey

 - Domain 7: Ongoing Performance Improvement and Evaluation

 In 2019, BAC implemented the policy to provide annual trauma-informed care training to all staff.
 As part of the orientation, all new employees must complete the trauma-informed care 101 training.
-Further, all job descriptions were revised to include trauma-informed care language.
-In 2020 and beyond, BAC will further integrate trauma-informed care in our program operations and management, including talent recruitment, staff supervision, and evaluation.
+Further, BAC revised all job descriptions to include trauma-informed care language.
+In 2020 and beyond, BAC will further integrate trauma-informed care in our program operations and management, including talent recruitment, staff supervision, and performance evaluation.

 As we continue to learn and deepen our practice in every aspect of our work, we continue to be inspired by the impact of this care approach.
 To learn more about our journey, please reach out to any member of the Executive Team.